ilyaskazi/react-voting-app/README.md

-# ReactJS Voting App with Bootstrap
+# React Voting App with Bootstrap

 ## Download and Installation